datacamp-content-public/Application-Apache-Spark-Data-Analytics/chapter3.md

 ######   ANSWER SECTION   #####

 # True or False?
-# Caching df1 and not Caching df2 reduces df1_1st
+# Caching df1 and not Caching df2 substantially reduces df1_1st
 a1 = False

-# Caching df1 and not Caching df2 reduces df2_1st
+# Caching df1 and not Caching df2 substantially reduces df2_1st
 a2 = True

-# Not Caching df1 and Caching df2 reduces df2_1st
+# Not Caching df1 and Caching df2 substantially reduces df2_1st
 a3 = False

 # Caching both df1 and df2 gives the best overall run time.